akankshapawar1/dataviz-project-template-proposal/README.md

 * Week 2 - Line graph
 * Week 3 - Line graph with user input
 * Week 4 - Stacked bar graph

+## Project Self-Critique and Reprioritization
+### 1 - Does the visualization answer these questions or facilitate these tasks?
+    I would say the visualization will answer most of the questions.
+    a.
+Which are the countries with the highest number of medals? - Answered by World map, Stacked Bar Graph and Regular bar graphs
+    b.
+How did the country perform over the years? - This is answered by line graph
+    c.
+Relation between all the countries and number of medals - I don't think this is a good question to base off a visualization off of.
+    I should rephrase this question better.
+But for now, this too is answered by world map

+### Reprioritization

+    I would like to add option to select more than one country in the line chart, so user can compare performances of the countries over the year.
+    I would also like to rearrange the data in stacked bar graph so it ordered.
+    This is based on the feedback I received.
+I would go through other peer reviews and see if anything might also apply to my vizzes.